Dean of eLearning, Sinclair College

 Jennifer is a published column author and has presented at several conferences nationally.
 Jennifer is adjunct faculty at Capella University in the School of Nursing and Health Sciences and is a PhD candidate in education and public health.
 Before her role at the ANCC, Jennifer has held positions in leadership at MedStar Georgetown University Hospital as the Clinical Educator and Clinical Manager in the Emergency Department.
 While at MGUH, Jennifer was recognized as Nurse Leader of the Year (2014) and Nurse of the Year in Nursing Education (2010).
 Jennifer also holds instructor certificates in basic and advanced cardiac life support.

-He has spent the past five years working in the area of CBE and Curriculum Development and has been involved in helping to change over 19 academic programs during that time.
-Eric is a reviewer for the Northwest Commission on Colleges and Universities in the area of CBE.
-He has delivered numerous conference presentations and published several articles on the topic of CBE over the past four years.
+Eric has been a reviewer for the Northwest Commission on Colleges and Universities (NWCCU) in the area of CBE.
+He has delivered over three dozen conference presentations and key notes and published several articles on the topic of CBE and academic innovation over the past seven years.
 He holds a Ph.D. in Higher Education Leadership from Colorado State University.

 Dr. Kahlon and her team have worked with several colleges and universities in Texas by holding competency-based education workshops and providing mentoring for emergent competency-based education programs.
 She serves as the conference chair for annual Fast Track to Success conference, which provides a valuable forum to discuss innovation in higher education across Texas.
 In October 2017, the Chronicle of Higher Education profiled her as one of the top ten innovators for her work in competency-based education.